thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 #### TPM-Based Encryption (Optional)

-If your ProArt P16 has a TPM 2.0 chip (common in 2024/2025 models), you can configure it to unlock your LUKS partition automatically during boot:
+The ProArt P16 H7606WI has a TPM 2.0 chip, which can be used to unlock the LUKS partition automatically:

-1. Ensure TPM is enabled in your UEFI setup (BIOS)
+1. Ensure TPM is enabled in UEFI setup (BIOS).

-2. Install required tools by adding to your `configuration.nix`:
+2. Install required tools in `configuration.nix`:

    ```nix
    environment.systemPackages = with pkgs; [